 3) Medicare Part C, also referred to as Medicare Advantage (MA) Plans, allows private companies like HMOs and PPOs to offer health insurance that provide at least the same benefits of Parts A & B, but usually additional benefits, such as dental and vision.
 In addition, some MA plans now offer long-term home and community based services, like adult day care, in-home personal care assistance, and respite care, under certain conditions.
 (Learn more here).
 Most MA plans also offer cover prescription drugs.
 To manage costs, they offer a limited choice of providers.

 4) Medicare Part D, Medicare’s Prescription Drug plan, offers prescription drug benefits through private insurance companies at the cost of additional monthly premiums.
-As of 2019, monthly premiums range between $12 and $100.
+As of 2021, monthly premiums average around $33.

 Medicare is the primary medical care insurance for a large number of seniors.
 Many are shocked to discover that Original Medicare (Medicare Part A & Part B), also called Traditional Medicare, does not cover costs for most types of long term care, including Alzheimer’s and dementia care.
 When it does pay, it is only in a very limited capacity.
 While Traditional Medicare is not a long term care solution, there are benefits for seniors with recoverable conditions on a short term basis.
 Also, as mentioned previously, some Medicare Advantage Plans (Medicare Part C) now offer some home and community based long term care benefits under specific circumstances.